We are not perfect, and that’s perfect.

 Rick and Morty socks?
 Why not?

 Want to have a sword fight with candy canes?
-Not gonna stop you.
-Because this is us.
-These are little boys using their imagination and being themselves.
+Not going to stop you, buddy.
+Because this is us, these are little boys using their imagination and being themselves.
 This is how I want to look back on this time and remember them.
-Not a stressed mommy demanding they smile at the camera.
+Not a stressed mommy is demanding they smile at the camera.

 And guess what happened when I let go of control?
 Magic.

 The camera was put on a timer, the ‘perfect’ image concept was completely ignored.

 I mean how can we not look at these images with warm happy feelings.
 This was a fantastic afternoon with no tears or whining, or stressed parents.